 Like the U.S. Air Force, the Colombian Air Force is updating its fleet of primary trainers.
 The Colombian Air Force has been operating a fleet of Cessna T-37 Tweets since 1969, which makes 54 years of continuous use.
 Half a century of service by any airplane in any service is impressive, but 54 years as a primary trainer, subjected to constant spins, acrobatics, and high humidity?
 That is an incredible testament to the heartiness of the Tweet.

-But the Tweet also had a common thread with the Texan: ground attack.
-The Colombian Air Force has also operated a fleet of A-37 Dragonflies, the up-armored, armed, close air support (CAS) version of the Tweet.
-Colombia still operates a handful of the airframes, with the last count being around seven, although they have been working to acquire other aircraft from neighboring nations.
-But the signs are clear: the Dragonfly’s days are numbered.
+But, the signs are clear: the Dragonfly’s days are numbered.
 Like the Tweet, it is getting old.
-But beyond age, a turboprop single can do the same job with a better avionic suite while using half the fuel.
-But more than that, parts for the aging and inefficient J85 turbojet engines will eventually dry up.
+Beyond age, a turboprop single can do the same job with a better avionic suite while using half the fuel.
+And, more than that, parts for the aging and inefficient J85 turbojet engines will eventually dry up.
 Conversely, PT6 parts are not likely to be in short supply, with over fifty thousand units produced.

 A Great Transition to the A-29

-We already spoke on this, but the Texan presents a natural pathway from primary training into the pilot’s seat of an A-29.
+We already covered the bright future of the T-6 Texan II, but the Texan does present a natural pathway from primary training into the pilot’s seat of an A-29.
 The aircraft are remarkably similar and have comparable performance envelopes and identical engines.
 This similar transition leaves more time and mental space on the table for learning ground attack tactics instead of learning a whole new aircraft and aircraft type.
 Logistically speaking, the T-6 is a good transition point for the A-29 because of its common engine.
 Logisticians can then focus on procuring a reliable supply chain of parts for only one power plant, and repairers only need to learn one engine.

 Colombia Is Also In The Market For A New Fighter Jet